gonzaquis29/Testing-Challenge/Task 1/readme.md

 ## Setup

-1. Clone the repository:
-   git clone

-2. Create and activate a virtual environment: python -m venv venv
+1. In this directory, create and activate a virtual environment:

+   python -m venv venv

-   Then execute this command in Windows: venv\Scripts\activate
+   Then execute this command in Windows:

+   venv\Scripts\activate

-3. Install the required packages: pip install -r requirements.txt
+2. Install the required packages: pip install -r requirements.txt

 ## Running the Test

-To run the test, execute the following command: pytest -s
+To run the test, execute the following command:

+pytest -s

 ## Project Structure